Microevolution

 Microevolution is the change in allele frequencies that occurs over time within a population.
 This change is due to four different processes: mutation, selection (natural and artificial), gene flow and genetic drift.
 This change happens over a relatively short (in evolutionary terms) amount of time compared to the changes termed macroevolution.

 Population genetics is the branch of biology that provides the mathematical structure for the study of the process of microevolution.
 Ecological genetics concerns itself with observing microevolution in the wild.
 Typically, observable instances of evolution are examples of microevolution; for example, bacterial strains that have antibiotic resistance.

-Microevolution may lead to speciation, which provides the raw material for macroevolution.
+Microevolution provides the raw material for macroevolution.

 Difference from macroevolution

 Macroevolution is guided by sorting of interspecific variation ("species selection"), as opposed to sorting of intraspecific variation in microevolution.
 Species selection may occur as (a) effect-macroevolution, where organism-level traits (aggregate traits) affect speciation and extinction rates, and (b) strict-sense species selection, where species-level traits (e.g. geographical range) affect speciation and extinction rates.
 Macroevolution does not produce evolutionary novelties, but it determines their proliferation within the clades in which they evolved, and it adds species-level traits as non-organismic factors of sorting to this process.